Get started by searching below:

 • Seem frail, malnourished, or dehydrated

-Regardless of the situation, elder abandonment can lead to a great deal of confusion and pain — and put the older person’s physical health at risk.
+Regardless of the situation, elder abandonment can lead to a great deal of confusion and pain, putting the older person’s physical health at risk.

 6. Emotional Elder Abuse

 Emotional abuse can take many forms.
 For example, caregivers may belittle seniors, call them names, or threaten them.
-However, it’s not just name-calling — caregivers may even cut off older people from loved ones or resources.
+Caregivers may even cut off older people from loved ones or resources.

 Signs of emotional and psychological abuse in elders include: